snow ice cream recipe

 Is it safe to eat snow?

-Generally, it’s safe to eat clean, fresh snow collected from untouched areas away from roads and pollution sources.
+Generally, it is safe to eat clean, fresh snow collected from untouched areas away from roads and pollution sources.
 Avoid the first snowfall of the season, as it may contain more environmental particles.
 If you have concerns about air quality in your area, you can substitute with store-bought shaved ice instead.

 Can I use regular milk instead of sweetened condensed milk?